The Complete Bruges, Belgium Travel Guide

 Bruges Travel Guide

-While you are in the city center tasting the chocolate and searching for Belgian waffles, I would also suggest that you take some time to explore the shops in the historical Markt.
-It is located in the historic center of Bruges near the Belfry and some of the other tourist attractions in the city, so it really isn’t out of your way.
-In the shops you will find some amazing items that are authentic to this region of Europe and to Belgium.
-One of my favorite things I got to look at in these shops were all of the neat cuckoo clocks that originated in the German-speaking region of Europe, including parts of Belgium.
+In the shops, you will find some amazing items that are authentic to this region of Europe and to Belgium.
+One of my favorite things I got to look at in these shops was all of the neat cuckoo clocks that originated in the German-speaking region of Europe, including parts of Belgium.

 Bruges Travel Guide